prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Default indicates that the scrape applies to all scrape objects that
+<p>default indicates that the scrape applies to all scrape objects that
 don&rsquo;t configure an explicit scrape class name.</p>
 <p>Only one scrape class can be set as the default.</p>
 </td>